Opportunity Zones

 December 19, 2019, the U.S. Treasury Department and the IRS today issued final regulations implementing the Opportunity Zones tax incentive.
 Opportunity Zones, created by the Tax Cuts and Jobs Act, offer capital gains tax relief for investments in economically distressed areas.

-Update On Understanding Opportunity Zones in Hawaiʻi Seminar
+Opportunity Zones in Hawaiʻi Webinars & Seminars

 On October 17, 2019 DBEDT and partner organizations, Hawaiʻi Society for Certified Public Accountants (HSCPA) and the Hawaiʻi Community Reinvestment Corporation (HCRC) took a deep dive into the tax, legal and business details of investing in Hawaiʻi’s Opportunity Zones (HI OZ), a community development program authorized by the recently passed Federal Tax Cuts and Jobs Act of 2017.
 This tax initiative provides incentives for investors to re-invest capital gains into Opportunity Funds in exchange for temporary and long-term tax deferral and other benefits.
 The Opportunity Funds are then used to provide investment capital to economically challenged communities, i.e., Opportunity Zones.
 National experts covered all aspects of this federal initiative to direct investment capital into economically challenged areas of the state.
 This seminar was designed for CPAs, lawyers, bankers, real estate brokers, potential investors, and financial advisors.
 Also, this seminar addressed many questions of business owners and real estate developers who are considering seeking an Opportunity Fund investment.
 For more information, please download the program and presentations: